Syrian forces capture strategic town east of Idlib | DW | 05.02.2020

 Syrian regime forces on Wednesday captured the strategic town of Saraqeb in northwestern Idlib province, a war monitor said.

-The move is a renewed effort intitated by President Bashar al-Assad to take control of Idlib province, the last rebel stronghold.
+The move is a renewed effort initiated by President Bashar al-Assad to take control of Idlib province, the last rebel stronghold.

 During their advance on Saraqeb, Syrian forces surrounded four Turksih observation points, the Observatory and other news sites said.
 It was not clear what happened to the observation points or their soldiers.